padeir0/millipascal/readme.md

 # Millipascal

-Millipascal is basically a thin wrap over assembly.
+Millipascal is basically a thin wrap over assembly that evolved to be used as an intermediate language.

 ```
 memory hello "Hello, World!\n"